 - Diplomas will be issued to all students on completion of their study, course portfolio (including marked written assignments) and 100 client-facing hours

-- As a minimum, applicants must previously have achieved Levels 1 to 3 in Counselling Skills or equivalent
+- As a minimum, applicants must previously have achieved Levels 1 to 3 in Health & Social Care, Youth Work, Counselling Skills or another equivalent and relevant subject.

 Course Start Date: